Photo of Senator Mastriano

 Sen. Mastriano is an honorably retired Colonel – Photo is not DOD endorsement.

-Doug is married to Rebecca (Stewart), whose ancestors settled this region of Pennsylvania in 1732.
-Rebecca was a chaplain with Marketplace Ministries at Martin’s Famous Pastry Shoppe.
-Their son Josiah is a graduate of Liberty University, and an Eagle Scout, Canadian Chief Scout and recipient of the Duke of Edinburgh’s Gold, Silver and Bronze Awards.
+Doug is married to Rebecca “Rebbie” Stewart, whose family settled in Pennsylvania in 1732.
+Rebecca previously served as a chaplain with Marketplace Ministries at Martin’s Famous Pastry Shoppe.
+Their son, Josiah, is a graduate of Liberty University, an Eagle Scout, a Canadian Chief Scout, and a recipient of the Duke of Edinburgh’s Gold, Silver, and Bronze Awards and a Lieutenant in the Pennsylvania National Guard.

 Academic Background